Sumit240803/quadb-training/README.md

 # QuadB Technologies Training Repository

-This Repository contains all the hands on of the training program for the QuadB Technologies related to blockchain development
+This Repository contains all the hands on of the training program for the QuadB Technologies related to blockchain development.
+You can find multiple projects from the following blockchain
+- Ethereum
+- Solana
+- ICP
+- Aptos

+I have also deployed multiple project which you can find on the right tab of my Repository under developments section.